Virginia AI Healthcare Rules (2026): Compliance & Privacy

 Virginia lacks a comprehensive, standalone law regulating artificial intelligence in healthcare.
 Regulation occurs through a layered framework of existing statutes.

 At the federal level, the FDA treats AI and machine learning tools that meet the definition of a medical device as Software as a Medical Device (SaMD).
 These tools are subject to premarket review, post-market surveillance, and quality system requirements.
-A 2026 analysis by Litt H et al. in the Journal of Cancer Policy (PMID 42025919) documented the clinical evidence landscape for FDA-authorized oncology AI/ML devices.
-A 2025 study by Bracken A et al. in Clinical Orthopaedics and Related Research (PMID 41915013) found that few FDA-approved AI/ML orthopaedic devices have EU MDR equivalents or peer-reviewed validation.
+A 2026 analysis by Litt H et al. in the Journal of Cancer Policy documented the clinical evidence landscape for FDA-authorized oncology AI/ML devices.
+A 2025 study by Bracken A et al. in Clinical Orthopaedics and Related Research found that few FDA-approved AI/ML orthopaedic devices have EU MDR equivalents or peer-reviewed validation.

 At the state level, Virginia's existing statutes fill specific gaps: